0xPolygonMiden/compiler/README.md

 # Miden Compiler

+> [!IMPORTANT]
+> This project is a work-in-progress, so if you encounter bugs or other
+> things which are not covered in the issue tracker, there is a good chance we know
+> about them, but please do report them anyway so we can ensure they are tracked
+> publically as well.

 This repository contains the Miden compiler, which can be used both as a compiler backend for existing languages that wish to target Miden Assembly using a standard SSA-based IR;